These are the best tried and tested mattress protectors to keep your bed clean AF

 No warranty

-We recently got our hands on the Casper Waterproof Mattress Protector and were super impressed.
-It's fully waterproof and still feels like the snuggly, comfortable bed sheets of our childhoods, setting it up to be one of the best waterproof mattress protectors.
+The Casper Waterproof Mattress Protector is fully waterproof and still feels like the best bed sheets of our childhoods, setting it up to be one of the best waterproof mattress protectors.
 It's made from the same waterproof material used in premium outdoor gear, and that's the genius of it.
 Its microscopic pores are small enough to keep spills out but large enough to let air in.
 The cover needs to be hand washed and air dried, however.

 Some of the waterproof mattress protectors we've tried feel crinkly, which means that when you move in bed it causes materials to move and make a crunching noise.
 Not this one, though.
-Kaitlin claims it feels more like terrycloth and it's designed to cling firmly to your mattress.
+Kaitlin claims it feels more like terrycloth and it's designed to cling firmly to even the best cheapest mattress.
 It's also so thin, she hardly knew it was there.
 If you love the feel of your mattress and don't want to alter it, this one is your best bet.
-Do note that it fits mattresses up to 16 inches only, so if you use a topper then measure to make sure it will fit.
+Do note that it fits mattresses up to 16 inches only, so if you've invested in the best mattress topper you can afford, then measure to make sure it will fit.

 The best cooling mattress protector